SMS-Staging-Management-System/InterviewService/README.md

 # Step 1 - Set up DB and Interview Service
 1. You will need to create your own PostgreSQL DB on either your local machine or on a RDS.
 2. Figure out the schema necessary for this service.
-For development use "sms"
+For development use "interview_service" this information is located in the data.sql file.
 3. Will need to run the scripts included on that schema.
 For development there is a sql script in the top level of this repository named data.sql.
 Run this set of PostgreSQL commands using a database manager.
 4. All environment variables will need to be set.
     * "DEPLOYMENT_STAGE": "dev",